-A. Enter the Elderly Credit from federal Schedule R Α B. Enter the factor from the County Credit for the Elderly Chart in the next column that corresponds to your county tax rate R C. Multiply A times B and enter result here tax shown on Form IT-40PNR, line 13 ....
-D
+- A. Enter the Elderly Credit from federal Schedule R A - B. Enter the factor from the County Credit for the Elderly Chart (found below) that corresponds to your county tax rate B - C. Multiply A times B and enter result here..
+C - D. Enter the amount of Indiana county tax shown on Form IT-40PNR, line 13 D